-- \circ an investment firm authorised in accordance with Directive 2014/65/EU14; or - an entity established outside of: (i) the UK that would be considered to be a credit institution or an investment firm if that entity were established in the UK with respect to clearing on a UK CCP; or (ii) the EU that would be considered to be a credit institution or an investment firm if that entity were established in the EU, with respect to clearing on an EU CCP. - You must conclude in writing, the Indirect Client 2 Clearing Agreement, which must include: (i) general terms and conditions for indirect clearing; and (ii) your commitment to honour all obligations of Indirect Client 2 towards MLI with regard to transactions covered by the indirect clearing arrangement.
+- You must be either - a credit institution authorised in accordance with Directive 2013/36/EU7; - \circ an investment firm authorised in accordance with Directive 2014/65/EU8; or - an entity established outside of: (i) the UK that would be considered to be a credit institution or an investment firm if that entity were established in the UK with respect to clearing on a UK CCP; or (ii) the EU that would be considered to be a credit institution or an investment firm if that entity were established in the EU, with respect to clearing on an EU CCP. - You must conclude in writing, the Indirect Client 2 Clearing Agreement, which must include: (i) general terms and conditions for indirect clearing; and (ii) your commitment to honour all obligations of Indirect Client 2 towards BofASE with regard to transactions covered by the indirect clearing arrangement.

-- You must:

-- o provide indirect clearing services to Indirect Client 2 on reasonable commercial terms; - $\circ\;$ undertake to keep such general terms and conditions publicly available at all material times; and - keep separate records and accounts enabling you to distinguish between your own assets and positions and those held for the account of Indirect Client 2. - You must: - obtain from Indirect Client 2 the relevant account election as provided for under the Indirect Clearing RTS, and request MLI to open an account corresponding to this election; - where you have assigned an account to Indirect Client 2, inform Indirect Client 2 of the risks associated with that type of account; - have provided all disclosures to any Indirect Client 2 required by applicable law or regulation.
-In particular, you must: - have disclosed to Indirect Client 2 the CCPs it accesses via a Long Chain Arrangement with MLI as Direct Client and its clearing member with respect to such CCPs; - have notified Indirect Client 2 that certain important information may be made available to it by MLI, including the MLI Direct Client Disclosure Document and, from time to time, information of the liquidation timelines for their positions and collateral in the event of your default. - have notified or otherwise disclosed to Indirect Client 2 that its contractual relationship is with you, and MLI as Direct Client does not owe the Indirect Client 2 any duty in contract, tort or otherwise. - You must provide MLI with sufficient information to identify, monitor and manage any material risks arising from the provision of indirect clearing services which could affect the resilience of MLI. - You must have arrangements in place to ensure that, on your default, the information you hold on the Indirect Client 2, including its identity, are made immediately available to MLI.
+- You must: - o provide indirect clearing services to Indirect Client 2 on reasonable commercial terms; - $\circ\;$ undertake to keep such general terms and conditions publicly available at all material times; and - keep separate records and accounts enabling you to distinguish between your own assets and positions and those held for the account of Indirect Client 2. - You must: - obtain from Indirect Client 2 the relevant account election as provided for under the Indirect Clearing RTS and request BofASE to open an account corresponding to this election; - where you have assigned an account to Indirect Client 2, inform Indirect Client 2 of the risks associated with that type of account; - have provided all disclosures to any Indirect Client 2 required by applicable law or regulation.
+In particular, and without limitation, you must: - have disclosed to Indirect Client 2 the CCPs it accesses via a Long Chain Arrangement with BofASE as Direct Client and its clearing member with respect to such CCPs; - have notified the Indirect Client 2 that certain important information may be made available to it by BofASE, including the BofASE SA Direct Client Disclosure Document and, from time to time, information of the liquidation timelines for their positions and collateral in the event of your default. - have notified or otherwise disclosed to Indirect Client 2 that its contractual relationship is with you, and BofASE as Direct Client does not owe the Indirect Client 2 any duty in contract, tort or otherwise. - You must provide BofASE with sufficient information to identify, monitor and manage any material risks arising from the provision of indirect clearing services which could affect the resilience of BofASE. - You must have arrangements in place to ensure that, on your default, the information you hold on the Indirect Client 2, including its identity, are made immediately available to BofASE.